 It is a payment system, online shopping and social network in one.
 More over with WeChat Pay cashless payment is available in an increasing amount of countries all over the world.
 In July 2017 payment provider Wirecard has introduced WeChat Pay to Germany.
 A huge benefit for chinese tourists.

-For chinese businesses WeChat is a bless.
-They can present themselves to potential customers via official accounts.
-For their accounts - based on their different business objectives - they need a chinese business license and register with Tencent.
+For Chinese business WeChat is a blessing.
+Companies can present themselves to potential customers via official accounts.
+For their accounts - based on their different business objectives - they need a Chinese business license and register with Tencent.